JHU-PL-Lab/www-fpse/basic-ocaml.md

 ```
 * This shows how OCaml lets us *destruct* option types, via the `match` syntax.
 * `match` is similar to `switch` in C/Java/.. but is much more flexible in OCaml
-* LHS in OCaml can be a general pattern
+* The LHS in OCaml can be a general pattern which binds variables (the `i` here), etc
-* Note that we turned `None` into an exception via `failwith`.
+* Note that we turned `None` into a runtime exception via `failwith`.

 #### Result

-An "even nicer" version of the above would be to use the `result` type, which is very similar to option.
+An "even nicer" version of the above would be to use the `result` type, which is very similar to option but is specialized just for this purpose.

 ```ocaml
 # let nicer_div m n = if n = 0 then Error "Divide by zero" else Ok (m / n);;
 val nicer_div : int -> int -> (int, string) result = <fun>